Smart-Contract-Modelling-uOttawa/Symboleo-Compliance-Checker/README.md

 # Current State
 The tool is able to:\
 1- Specify and instantiates multiple contracts, conditional/unconditional powers and obligations in a hierarchical structure\
 2- Provide a list of compliance scenarios for positive scenarios.
 These scenarios check situations that must be true after running a trace of events.
-Similarly